 Physically active play can happen any time during the day as part of play, games, transportation (e.g., walking), or a family activity such as swimming or skating.
 Your child learns by looking at you and by following your example.
-Remember you are her greatest teacher and role model.
+Remember you are your child greatest educator and role model.
 If you are active, she will also be active.